 Invoke: The drone has an exceptionally advanced control mechanism and its quality is increased by one.
-This does not allow the drone to bypass the skill cap rule (page 22) when assisting in tests.
+Adjust its primary skill column ratings upwards by one to compensate.

 Compel: The drone's quality is one less than usual; a software bug of some kind plagues the system.
+A drone of Mediocre (+0) quality has no skill ratings.